aktibaba/cypress-cucumber-framework/README.md

-## 1- install cypress
+## install cypress and required dependencies
  - npm install cypress --save-dev
-## 2-install cypress cucumber
+## to run in headless mode
- - npm install @badeball/cypress-cucumber-preprocessor
+ - npx cypress run
-## 3-install Cypress Browserify Preprocessor
+## to run in open mode
- - npm install --save-dev @cypress/browserify-preprocessor
+ - npx cypress run